catherinegomes/benchling-inventory/README.md

 ## Background

 Configuration of storage hierarchy is time-consuming and error prone.
 This solution aims to provide admins and integration specialists a csv output for upload via UI or automated API integration.
+Functions beginning with "write" will generate a CSV output and functions beginning with "post" are for API requests.

 ## Assumptions